Lakshya0604/alexa-compatible-smart-plug/README.md

 # alexa-compatible-smart-plug
-Instrument required for making smart plug
+(Instrument required for making smart plug)

 Arduino board

 Arduino is a microcontroller-based open source electronic prototyping board which can be programmed with an easy-to-use Arduino IDE.
-In this article, I will talk about what’s on the Arduino UNO board and what it can do.
+In this , I will talk about what’s on the Arduino UNO board and what it can do.
 UNO is not the only board in the Arduino family.
 There are other boards like Arduino Lilypad, Arduino Mini, Arduino Mega, and Arduino Nano.
 However, the Arduino UNO board became more popular than other boards in the family because it has documentation that is much more detailed.
 This led to its increased adoption for electronic prototyping, creating a vast community of electronic geeks and hobbyists.

 The major components of Arduino UNO board are as follows: